rus55/Layout-by-design/README.md

-Верстка страниц по макетам из Figma с использованием PUG, SASS, WEBPACK.
+Layout of pages according to layouts from Figma using PUG, SASS, WEBPACK.